• Skip to primary navigation

 This baba ganoush recipe is incredibly easy to make and jam-packed with delicious eggplant, roasted garlic, and tahini flavors!

-In our house, we love having a variety of things to eat our dinner table, the more side dishes to accompany the main entrees the better.
+In our house, we love having a variety of things to eat at our dinner table, the more side dishes to accompany the main entrees the better.
 If this is you too, then definitely check out my hummus recipe and my pita recipe.

 bowl of baba ganoush with olive oil and parsley